 Notwithstanding the fact that he was seen as a bully and a Ladies Man, Trump believes that his formative years were those he spent at the New York Military Academy.
 However, Trump went on to become a businessman, instead of serving in the Vietnam War as an American troop.
 The president acknowledges that he felt guilty of not going to Vietnam.
 But truth be spoken, a medical deferment disqualified him from military deployment.

 It’s hard to dig into the details of Trump’s academic performance at the academy.
 After boasting of his intelligence, Trump had his lawyers and legal team bar his former schools from releasing his academic results.
 He entered Fordham University for a while.

 After graduating from military academy, Trump enrolled at Fordham University for 2 years (1964-1966) before leaving on a transfer to the University of Pennsylvania.
 Trump claims that he transferred to Pennsylvania because he wanted a new challenge with the best.
-There are also rumors that he left Fordham because of bad grades.
+There are also unsubstantiated allegations that the future president of the U.S. left Fordham because of bad grades.

 Wharton School of Business, University of Pennsylvania

 In 1966, Donald J. Trump entered University of Pennsylvania to read Economics as an undergraduate student.
 His interest in real estate may have convinced him to read economics in order to widen his financial literacy.
 When his elder brother Robert struggled to live a responsible life, Trump stepped in to inherit and manage his family‘s real estate businesses.